September 7, 2019

 To Have And To Hold Until Paranoia Do Part

 Sullivan has a limited role as a bedridden patient with a scripted bad heart.
-He is also a little touched in the head with irrational jealousy, convinced Young and his doctor, his old Navy buddy, dull Hollywood newcomer Bruce Cowling, are having an affair and both plotting to kill him.
+He is also a little touched in the head with irrational jealousy, convinced Young and his doctor, his old Navy buddy, Cowling, are having an affair and both plotting to kill him.
 Sullivan goes so far as to write a detailed letter to the district attorney suggesting so.
 His plan is to kill her before she gets to him.
+He tells her his whole warped plan.
 But before firing a shot, he collapses from a fatal heart attack.
-Young’s posture and expression, wedged between the door frame and dresser, (lower right image above) are straight out of a Carol Burnett show skit.
-She is acting so hard it is laughable.
+Young’s posture and expression, wedged between the door frame and dresser (lower right image above), are straight out of a Carol Burnett show skit.
+She is acting so hard that it is laughable.

 Note: There is a brief uncredited appearance by Robert Easton and his pal, Carl Switzer.
 Both are involved in their personal automotive maintenance program.